Esri/instant-apps-components/packages/instant-apps-components/src/components/instant-apps-language-translator/readme.md

 ```
 interface AppSettings {
-  [fieldName: string]: LocaleSettingData | TranslatedLanguageLabels;
+  content: LocaleSettingData[];
   translatedLanguageLabels: TranslatedLanguageLabels;
 }
 ```

 ```
 interface LocaleSettingData {
+  id: string; // Unique ID of setting
   type: SettingType; // Determines whether an input will be rendered as a calcite-input or text editor (used to handle HTML formatting).
   label: string; // Setting label
   value: string; // Input value
   tip?: string; // Used to display a tooltip of information on a given setting
   uiLocation?: any; // Specific to ArcGIS Instant Apps.
 Displays the location of a setting within the ArcGIS Instant Apps Configuration window.
 }
 ```